yomojo/yomojo.github.io-web/_drafts/_posts/chappati-stuffed-with-a-butternut-squash-filling.md

 10. Let the filling cool.

 Now to make the chapatis.
 If you've made them before, you can skip the instructions below and just go on to the third part.

+### Chapati Ingredients

+* Chapati flour or a bread flour
+* Olive oil
+* Warm water

+### Method

+1. Add 2 cups of chapati flour to a large mixing bowl
+2. Add 1 tbsp of olive oil and rub it into the flour
+3. Add some warm water to the flour mixture but only a little at a time until most the flour just starts to stick together.
+Don't over add water—otherwise the dough will be too wet.
+4. Begin to kneed the dough for about five minutes.
+5. Let the dough rest for about ten minutes.
+It should be soft and have good elasticity.